Don has been an avid motorhome owner for most of his life. He likes to share his experiences and valuable tips with other RV owners.

 - Examine the hole's interior carefully and write down every thing you see in detail.

-- What are the exact dimensions of the hole; Width, Height and Depth.
+- What are the exact dimensions of the hole?
+Include width, height, and depth.

 - Then, check over your notes and measurements carefully, and put the old TV back, leave the trim off, and sit down and start your mounting and trim re-design.